 Here’s the thing: there are plenty of excellent programs at other schools that didn't make the list for one reason or another.
 And they are also worth checking out!
 In fact, they might be a better fit for you than one of the "best" schools.
 And you can find them through your own detailed college research or perhaps by asking for recommendations from your high school counselor, friends, and family.

-But when you have your college list narrowed down to a few, college lists shouldn’t be the deciding factor of where to go.
+When you have your list narrowed down to a few schools, college lists should not be the deciding factor of where you go.
 Instead, you should to make your own pros and cons list for your top picks—factors that are important to you, not just to the #1 rankings.
 This is a great way to visually see what draws your interest.
 Once you have your list for your personal top picks, start researching what you want most in a university.
 Cost of tuition is often a big factor when it comes to choosing a college, as well as availability of financial aid.
 Location can also be important.
 If you hate dark and cold winters, I wouldn’t recommend any post-secondary education in Alaska.
 And if heat and humidity aren’t your friends, colleges in the South may not be the best decision.
 Does the college have clubs you enjoyed in high school?
 If they don’t, are you able to start your own?
-If your faith is important to you, are there ways to keep you rooted in your beliefs on or near campus?.
+If your faith is important to you, are there ways to keep you rooted in your beliefs on or near campus?
 Find a college where you can enjoy and be yourself while earning a valuable education.